SatyamDev-IO/share-my-recipe/README.md

 ## 🍽️ Share My Recipe

-A distributed, event-driven backend system for a recipe platform with asynchronous processing using Kafka.
+A distributed, event-driven backend system for a recipe platform using Kafka for asynchronous processing.

-I built this to move beyond basic CRUD operations.
-The architecture handles recipe processing asynchronously, ensuring the API stays snappy even under heavy database load or high traffic spikes.
+This project goes beyond traditional CRUD by decoupling request handling from database persistence.
+The API remains responsive under load while background workers handle processing reliably.

+---

-🏗️ Architecture
+## 🏗️ Architecture

-The system is decoupled into two specialized services to separate concerns and allow for independent scaling.
+The system is split into two independent services for scalability and fault isolation:

 ```mermaid
 graph LR